CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 3. Save custom workspaces for different stages of the design process

 Later, when we get to the export stage, it will be easy to hide the print components and select a workspace to export.

-## Design Process
-I'm sure everyone has their own techniques.
-This is how I've been doing it.

-### 1. Design Conceptualization
-1. Brainstorm initial concepts
-2. Use AI tools like ChatGPT for design ideation
-3. Gather reference materials and inspiration
-4. Sketch rough layouts before moving to digital

-Since I'm an infrequent user of Affinity, doing as much as possible in the brainstorming stage is essential.
-I like to make rouch sketches and upload them to ChatGPT to flesh out, and sometimes I even just describe what I found meaningful in the book and ask for ideas.

-This back and forth is excellent for helping me narrow down on the vibe that I want, and I can sometimes even get designs components I like enough to directly trace into vectors.

 ### 2. Creating the Base Structure